Eulith/eulith-dex-arb-strategy/README.md

 Importantly, this program will lose money when it tries to execute an arb where the total gas required is higher than the gas limit.

 # Instructions
-1. Update pip to latest if you haven't already `pip install --upgrade pip`
+1. Update pip if you haven't already `pip install --upgrade pip`
 2. Run `pip install -r requirements.txt`, the main library here that enables our service is `eulith-web3`
 3. Configure wallet details in `config.py` (lines 26 & 27)
 4. Copy/paste your refresh token in `config.py` on line 30